hamelsmu/oauth-tutorial/local/README.md

 In that lesson, we will show you how to:

 - Use a hosting provider to deploy your secure static site, **for free**.
-- Enable `https` and setup a custom domain.
+- Enable `https` and set up a custom domain.

 # Is this only for static sites?